inveniosoftware/rfcs/rfcs/rdm-0109-python-versions.md

 ### Transitions

-Major versions of InvenioRDM share a period of time when both are supported (see [RDM support policy](https://inveniordm.docs.cern.ch/releases/maintenance-policy/)), and as such, there will come a time when two different anointed versions are supported.
+Two sequential major versions of InvenioRDM share a period of time when both are supported (see [RDM support policy](https://inveniordm.docs.cern.ch/releases/maintenance-policy/)), and as such, there will come a time when two different anointed versions are supported.
 In these cases, both are part of the CI test grid.

 The decision to anoint a new Python version is made during development, so it will show up in the test grid before an official release.
-However, this version will usually be one that is or has already been in the test grid, so typically doesn't bring new issues.
+However, this version will usually be one that is or has already been in the test grid, so this typically doesn't bring new concerns.

 Semver leaves room for debate about the version assignment implication of dropping and adopting language versions.
 For us, changes in anointed version are only done on major releases, so the major bump covers the change of supported language.
 In between those (in development), if supporting a new language version requires additions, a module should be minor bumped.
 If not, support can be claimed and not result in a version change.
 When an official version has reached its end-of-life and no changes were needed, a version change can also be skipped.